Algoteers/Improvement-Proposals/SIP 011 - SOCIAL CONTRACT - ALGO Governance Charter.md

    1. Voting Announcements

-      1. Votes related to Annual Fundraising Plan and MEO Plan (described later in the document), Constitution amendment and ALGO Governance Charter amendment shall be publicly announced via all available official Superalgos Organization channels, including but not limited to:
+      1. Votes related to Annual Fundraising Plan and MEO Plan (described later in the document), Constitution amendment and ALGO Governance Charter amendment shall be publicly announced via all available official Superalgos ProjectF channels, including but not limited to:

          * [Website](https://superalgos.org);